12 Top-Rated Attractions & Things to Do in Springfield, MO

-If you are looking for a fantastic voyage underground or a glimpse at Civil War history, you'll find it in Springfield.
-You'll also find a national aquarium, sprawling botanical centers, and one of the best car collections in the entire state of Missouri.
+A fantastic underground voyage or a glimpse at Civil War history are just a few favorite things to do in Springfield.
+You will also find a national aquarium, sprawling botanical centers, and one of the best car collections in the entire state of Missouri.
+And these family-fun activities are only a sample of the sightseeing opportunities throughout town.

 For ideas on the best places to visit, see our list of the top attractions and things to do in Springfield, Missouri.